-Who Is Andrea Constand, Bill Cosby’s Accuser?
+Andrea Constand, the Woman Bill Cosby Sexually Assaulted in 2004, Recalls the Traumatizing Abuse

 She hadn’t told anyone before because “there was an element of fear,” she told police.
 “Before I was going to say anything to anyone I had to put my own thoughts and feelings together.
 I was emotionally shocked.
 I was still traumatized about the whole situation.
 I had some emotional stress I was dealing with.
 I needed to come to terms with this on my own.”

-An enraged Gianna Constand, who’d spoken to the entertainer many times previously, called Cosby.
+An enraged Gianna, who’d spoken to the entertainer many times previously, called Cosby.
 When she couldn’t reach him, she left a message on his voicemail.
 She and her daughter then contacted the police in Ontario, Canada, where they lived.

 Three days later, Cosby called Gianna back and they spoke for two hours, according to Cosby’s deposition.

-“She said, ‘I want to know the truth, what you did to my daughter,'” Cosby said, according to his deposition.
-“She said three times, ‘This is a mother’s nightmare.’ … She said, ‘I don’t know how long it’s going to take Andrea to heal and I don’t know how long it’s going to take me to heal.’ ”
+“She said, ‘I want to know the truth, what you did to my daughter,’ ” Cosby said, according to his deposition.
+“She said three times, ‘This is a mother’s nightmare.’ … She said, ‘I don’t know how long it’s going to take Andrea to heal and I don’t know how long it’s going to take me to heal.’ “

 Cosby apologized and said, “‘What can I do?” according to his Jan.
 26, 2005 statement to police.
 “She said, ‘Nothing.’
 She said, ‘Your apology is enough.’ ”

-Cosby promised to send Gianna Constand a copy of the prescription for what he gave to Andrea, but he never did.
+Cosby promised to send Gianna a copy of the prescription for what he gave to Andrea, but he never did.
 Afterward, he and his representatives offered Andrea money for graduate school.

+RELATED VIDEO: WATCH Cosby Accuser Lily Bernard Weeps As She Leaves Court

 In February 2005, then Montgomery County District Attorney Bruce L. Castor Jr. decided not to bring criminal charges against Cosby, citing “insufficient credible and admissible evidence.”

-Andrea Constand then filed a civil lawsuit against Cosby.
-Thirteen women – identified at the time only as Jane Does, including Motsinger – then came forward saying he’d done the same thing to them.
+Andrea then filed a civil lawsuit against Cosby.
+Thirteen women — identified at the time only as Jane Does, including Motsinger — then came forward saying he’d done the same thing to them.
 Several of the women subsequently made their identities and allegations public.

 Although that civil lawsuit was settled out of court by Cosby in November 2006, it produced nearly 1,000 pages of testimony provided by the entertainer over four days in 2005 and 2006.

-Cosby has repeatedly denied those accusations, which are among claims made by more than 60 women.
+Cosby, now 81, has repeatedly denied those accusations, which are among claims made by more than 60 women.

 As part of Cosby’s deposition, he admitted he purchased Quaaludes to have sex with women.
-He said he was not in possession of the now-banned sedative when the alleged incident with Constand occurred.
+He said he was not in possession of the now-banned sedative when he assaulted Constand.

-The quaalude admissions were the reason the Montgomery County district attorney’s office reopened Constand’s criminal case last summer.
+The Quaalude admissions were the reason Montgomery County prosecutors reopened Constand’s criminal case.

-Note: Editor’s note: This story was first published on June 13, 2017.
-On Tuesday, Bill Cosby was sentenced to three to 10 years in prison after being convicted in the spring of sexually assaulting former Temple University employee Andrea Constand.